Gladimore/InfiniteCraftCopy/README.md

-# InfiniteCraft
+# InfiniteCraft Copy

-InfiniteCraft is an element-combining game built using Node.js, Express, and PostgreSQL.
-Players can discover new elements by combining existing ones, and the results are enhanced with emoji representations.
+InfiniteCraft is an element-combining game.

 ## Features